CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 xxx yyy; All phrases (should) end with a semi-colon.

-### Sources / References
+### Sources / References / Licenses {#sources}

 **Phonetic Cursive**\
 A Manual of Phonetic Cursive Shorthand\
 Hugh L Callendar, 1889.\
 [Scanned at archive.org](https://archive.org/details/manualofcursives00calliala/manualofcursives00calliala)\
 This is the precursor to Orthographic Cursive, and is included for historical reasons only.
-The introduction discusses "other, inferior systems" and is a fun read.
+The introduction discusses "other, inferior systems" and is a fun read.\
+This work has aged into the Public Domain.

 **The Manual**\
 A Manual of Orthographic Shorthand: The Cambridge System,\
 Hugh L Callendar, 1891.\
 [Typed at orthic.shorthand.fun](https://orthic.shorthand.fun/manual)\
 [Scanned at google books](https://books.google.com/books/about/A_Manual_of_Orthographic_Cursive_Shortha.html?id=kQ5SAAAAYAAJ)\
-Rendered into Markdown and annotated by Jeremy W Sherman.
+Rendered into Markdown and annotated by Jeremy W Sherman.\
+The Manual has aged into Public Domain.\
+Jeremy's work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 **The Supplement**\
 Supplement to the Manual of Orthic Shorthand (Orthographic Cursive)\
 Hugh L Callendar, 1892.\
 [Typed at orthic.shorthand.fun](https://orthic.shorthand.fun/supplement)\
 [Scanned at orthic.shorthand.fun](https://orthic.shorthand.fun/assets/supplement/Orthic%20Supplement%201892%20Callendar.pdf)\
-[Scanned at archive.org][https://archive.org/details/supplement-to-the-manual-of-orthic-shorthand-orthographic-cursive-by-hugh-l.-callendar]
+[Scanned at archive.org][https://archive.org/details/supplement-to-the-manual-of-orthic-shorthand-orthographic-cursive-by-hugh-l.-callendar]\
+The Supplement has aged into Public Domain.\
-Rendered into Markdown and annotated by Jeremy W Sherman.
+Rendered into Markdown and annotated by Jeremy W Sherman.\
+Jeremy's work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 **Teaching (Parts 1 and 2)**\
 The Teaching of Orthic Shorthand: A series of lessons for the use of teachers and students of Orthographic shorthand (Callendar's system)\